 Countries/Jurisdictions of Primary Concern - Mexico

-Mexico remains a major transit country for cocaine and heroin and source country for heroin, marijuana, and methamphetamine destined for the United States.
-Proceeds of the illicit drug trade leaving the United States are the principal source of funds laundered through the Mexican financial system.
-Other significant sources of laundered funds include corruption, tax-evasion, influence peddling, kidnapping, extortion, intellectual property rights violations, human trafficking, and trafficking in firearms.
-Sophisticated and well-organized drug trafficking organizations based in Mexico take advantage of the extensive U.S.-Mexico border, the large flow of legitimate remittances, Mexico’s proximity to Central American countries, and the high volume of legal commerce, to conceal illicit financial transfers to Mexico.
-The smuggling of bulk U.S. currency into Mexico and the repatriation of the funds into the United States via couriers or armored vehicles remain commonly employed money laundering techniques.
-Additionally, the proceeds of Mexican drug trafficking organizations are laundered using variations of trade-based methods, particularly after Mexico placed restrictions in 2010 on amounts of U.S. dollar deposits.
-For example, checks and wires from so-called “funnel accounts” are used by Mexico-based money “brokers” to acquire goods, which are exchanged for pesos in Mexico, or to sell dollars to Mexican businesses.
-The combination in Mexico of a sophisticated financial sector and a large cash-based informal sector complicates money laundering countermeasures.
-According to Global Financial Integrity, Mexico had more than $77 billion in illicit financial outflows in 2013 due primarily to abusive trade misinvoicing.
+Mexico is a major drug producing and transit country.
+Proceeds from the illicit drug trade leaving the United States are the principal source of funds laundered through the Mexican financial system.
+Other significant sources of laundered funds include corruption, kidnapping, extortion, intellectual property rights violations, human trafficking, and trafficking in firearms.
+Sophisticated and well-organized drug trafficking organizations based in Mexico take advantage of the extensive U.S.-Mexico border, the large flow of legitimate remittances, Mexico’s proximity to Central American countries, and the high volume of legal commerce to conceal illicit transfers to Mexico.
+The smuggling of bulk shipments of U.S. currency into Mexico and the repatriation of the funds into the United States via couriers or armored vehicles remains a commonly employed money laundering technique.
+Additionally, the proceeds of Mexican drug trafficking organizations are laundered using variations on trade-based methods, particularly after Mexico put restrictions on U.S. dollar deposits.
+For example, checks and wires from so-called “funnel accounts” are used by Mexico-based money “brokers” to acquire goods which are exchanged for pesos in Mexico, or to sell dollars to Mexican businesses.
+The combination of a sophisticated financial sector and a large cash-based informal sector complicates money laundering countermeasures.

 For additional information focusing on terrorist financing, please refer to the Department of State’s Country Reports on Terrorism, which can be found at: //2009-2017.state.gov/j/ct/rls/crt/